 The agency took a major step forward in 1983 and passed its first constitution as Epilepsy London & Area, serving London, Middlesex, Elgin, and Oxford counties.

-As of 2001, Epilepsy London & Area expanded to include Sarnia Lambton, Chatham Kent, and Windsor Essex.
+As of 2001, Epilepsy London & Area expanded to include Sarnia Lambton and Chatham Kent.
 Since the agency began providing services beyond the London area, Epilepsy London & Area was renamed to Epilepsy Support Centre.